 To make this happen, you need to purchase a wireless streaming turntable that’s compatible with your wireless Bluetooth speaker.

 A great example of this is the Ion’s Air LP which streams records wirelessly to any wireless Bluetooth speaker.
 This turntable costs only $84.99.
 Amazing, isn’t it?
+And it you are converting speakers to wireless, then you may want to use a record player to enjoy the amazing sounds of wireless speakers.

 To wirelessly connect the speaker and the record player, simply turn on both devices and set it to pairing mode.
 The audio device will automatically be detected.
 You’ll notice a steady blue light from the turntable which indicates that turntable is connected to the wireless Bluetooth speaker.